1 — Introduction — Sheds & San Antonio

 - Follow guidelines precisely.

-- Ask questions if unsure—city and HOA are there to help!
+- Ask questions if unsure — the city and your HOA can help.

-- Respect setbacks: keep your shed 5 ft from side and rear property lines (you can shrink to 3 ft if there’s no eave overhang) and always place it behind the front building line.
+- Respect setbacks: keep your shed 5 ft from side and rear property lines (can reduce to 3 ft with no eave overhang), and always place it behind the front building line.

-- Opt for a common prefab size (≤ 300 sq ft) to keep the process permit‑free.
+- Choose a common prefab size (≤ 300 sq ft) to keep the process permit‑free.

-9. Final Thoughts: Getting Your Shed Up the Easy Way
+9 — Final Thoughts: Get Your Shed Up the Easy Way

 Permits and HOAs don’t have to be headaches.
 With a little prep, your dream shed is within reach.
 Happy building, San Antonio!